niktekusho/travis-builds-reporter/packages/travis-builds-reporter-cli/README.md

 # What's next?
 To do:
--   Show meaningful errors and not the complete node stack (should be shown only with a "--debug" flag)
+-   Show meaningful errors and not the complete node stack (only with a "--debug" flag we should show it)
 -   Improve this document...
 -   *What else?* (cit.)